 - Go to the health centre if you think you are pregnant.
 It is important to begin care as early in your pregnancy as possible. - Visit the health centre at least 4 times during your pregnancy, even if you do not have any problems.
-The health worker will tell you when to return. - If at any time you have any concerns about your or your baby's health, go to the health centre. - During your visits to the health centre, the health worker will: - →Check your health and the progress of the pregnancy - →Help you make a birth plan - → Answer questions or concerns you may have - → Provide treatment for malaria and anaemia - → Give you a tetanus toxoid immunization - →Advise and counsel on: - → breastfeeding - → birthspacing after delivery - → nutrition - → HIV counselling and testing - → correct and consistent condom use - $\rightarrow \text{laboratory tests}$ - → other matters related to your and your baby's health. - Bring your home-based maternal record or mother and child book to every visit.
+The health worker will tell you when to return. - If at any time you have any concerns about your or your baby's health, go to the health centre. - During your visits to the health centre, the health worker will: - → Check your health and the progress of the pregnancy - → Help you make a birth plan - → Answer questions or concerns you may have - → Provide treatment for malaria and anaemia - → Give you a tetanus toxoid immunization - → Advise and counsel on: - → breastfeeding - → birthspacing after delivery - → nutrition - → HIV counselling and testing - → correct and consistent condom use - → laboratory tests - → other matters related to your and your baby's health. - Bring your home-based maternal record to every visit.